jschoeley/jschoeley.github.io/_posts/2018-06-30-bubble-grid-map.md

 *Gridded population numbers in Europe 2017.
 Bubble area scaled to absolute population number.
 Data: Eurostat ([demo_r_pjanaggr3](http://appsso.eurostat.ec.europa.eu/nui/show.do?dataset=demo_r_pjanaggr3&lang=en))*

+**Update 2017-07-31: I've unintentionally used a non-equal-area grid when creating these bubble-grid maps.
+[Here's how to avoid that mistake and create an equal-area grid](https://jschoeley.github.io/2018/07/31/equal_area_grid.html)**

 I want to show the population density across Europe in a stylized fashion using a regular grid of bubbles sized according to population counts.
 Using circle-*area* instead of *color* as visual encoding I hope to achieve a more direct depiction of magnitude differences compared to a choropleth map.
 But really, I'm just messing around with `R`, the `eurostat` and `sf` packages.
 Let's do a *bubble-grid-map*™©.

 First I **download** population counts `eurostat::get_eurostat()` and regional geodata `eurostat::get_eurostat_geospatial()` then I **divide** the geographical surface into a regular grid of cells `sf::st_make_grid()`.
 Next, I **merge** population data and geographic data `dplyr::left_join()` and **calculate** the area-weighted average population count under each grid cell `sf::st_interpolate_aw()`.
 After grabbing the centroid coordinates of each cell `sf::st_centroid()` and converting them to numeric columns `sf::st_coordinates()` I'm ready to **plot** the results with ggplot.
 Mind you that I'm using simple `ggplot2::geom_point()` instead of the new `ggplot2::geom_sf()` as the latter has severe performance issues when drawing points (see [here](https://github.com/tidyverse/ggplot2/issues/2718).)